 Data Protection and the Internet

-The provisions of the Data Protection Act apply equally to processing on the World Wide Web as they do to processing on all other information systems.
-When personal data is requested on the EDLounge website the following information must be supplied to the data subject:
+The provisions of the GDP Regulation apply equally to processing on the World Wide Web as they do to processing on all other information systems.
+When personal data is requested on the EDLounge Ltd. website the following information must be supplied to the data subject:

 - the purpose for which the data is collected;